NA-MIC/ProjectWeek/README.md

 ## Upcoming Project Weeks

-- The 2020 Project Week will be held virtually and will take place December 14-18, 2020.
+  The 35th project week will be held online during the summer of 2021.
+Stay tuned for details.

 * Please contact the organizers if you have interest in hosting a Project Week event.